You are successfully registered

 Students will need to search and secure accommodation by themselves, although the LSHTM Student Advice team is able to offer direction and guidance to ensure that students make the housing choices which are best suited to their individual preferences and budget.

-As one of the world’s leading public health institutions, the university has accumulated a huge archive of research literature and public health documents stretching back over a hundred years.
-These are stored in LSHTM’s Library & Archives Service, which gives students access to a massive selection of books, journals and electronic resources.
-It is one of the oldest and most comprehensive collections of public health literature, and is continually being updated by the internationally excellent research which the university produces.
+One of the world’s leading public health institutions, the university has a huge archive of research literature and public health documents stretching back over 100 years.
+Stored in LSHTM’s Library & Archives Service, this gives students access to a selection of books, journals and electronic resources.
+It is one of the oldest and most comprehensive collections of public health literature and is continually being updated by the internationally excellent research which the university produces.

-One of the major advantages of studying in Bloomsbury is the density of top-level universities in the immediate area and, since LSHTM students are members of the University of London, they are able to freely use Senate House Libraries, the British Library, and many more superb and historic facilities.
+A major advantage of studying in Bloomsbury is the density of top-level universities in the immediate area and, since LSHTM students are members of the University of London, they are able to freely use Senate House Libraries, the British Library, and many more superb and historic facilities.

-LSHTM has a dedicated Student Support Services team, who can advise students on issues such as accommodation, financial worries or mental health, which may arise during studies.
-The team also provide counselling for students who might experience anxiety or stress and other mental health issues.
+LSHTM has a dedicated student support services team, who can advise students on issues which may arise during studies such as accommodation, financial worries or mental health.
+The team also provides counselling for students who might experience anxiety or stress and other mental health issues.
 The service is confidential and impartial, and the team are friendly and welcoming.
-More information can be found online at the Student Support Services page.
+More information can be found online at the student support services page.

-LSHTM provides student support which enhances the student learning experience, and offers assistance to new students even before arrival in London via social media groups and live online Q&A sessions on topics from visas and accommodation to programme content.
+LSHTM enhances the learning experience and offers assistance to new students, even before arrival in London, via social media groups and live online Q&A sessions on topics from visas and accommodation to programme content.

 LSHTM believes in fair access to education, and offers a range of scholarship options to ensure that students from all economic backgrounds have the resources to complete their studies in confidence.

-VIEW SCHOLARSHIPSLSHTM offers a wide range of taught Master's degree programmes at its Bloomsbury campus, specialising in public and global health.
-The duration of each course is typically one year of full-time study, although many can be taken as part-time over two years.
+LSHTM offers a wide range of taught master's degree programmes at its Bloomsbury campus, specialising in public/global health and tropical medicine.
+The duration of each course is typically one year of full-time study, although many can be taken over two years either part-time or via split study.
 This enables students to tailor their education to suit their personal and professional lives, and makes it more feasible to earn while studying.

-LSHTM offers a unique environment in which to undertake research degree training, due to its academic excellence, multidisciplinary work and collaborations worldwide.
+LSHTM offers a unique environment for research degree training due to its academic excellence, multidisciplinary work and collaborations worldwide.
 Programmes provide opportunities for research study leading to the degrees of MPhil (Master of Philosophy), PhD (Doctor of Philosophy) and DrPH (Doctor of Public Health).

 The breadth of scientific interests coupled with the geographic diversity of research projects at LSHTM offers a unique opportunity to participate in a dynamic and stimulating group of internationally renowned researchers.